AdsulPri/automationqa/README.md

 To run the tests in ./src/test/resources/features:

 PART 1 : File Test(@FileTest)
-If you have added new files please replace the name in the feature file "FileTest.feature" with your file name.
+If you have added new files please replace "Invalid.txt"(file name) in the feature file "FileTest.feature" with your file name.

 ```
   Scenario: TC01 verify each value for given range